cpp-baja-sae/datalogging/documentation/data_format.md

 11223344
 ```

+Numbers should always be LITTLE-ENDIAN!
+This is because the Raspberry Pi does
+math in Little Endian, and I just lost multiple hours of debugging trying
+to figure out why a simple piece of code wasn't correctly computing the average
+of two (big-endian) numbers.

 Every frame in a datalog has the same layout.
 The layoutof frames in a datalog
 is specified in `format.json`.
 Frames sent in real-time use the layout specified
 in `data_router/expected_format.json`.
 Its contents can be retrieved from